Accidental Injury Benefit

 How do I make sure I’m covered by the Accidental Injury Benefit?

 To be covered you must provide documented proof that you have sought treatment with a medical practitioner or at a emergency department within 72 hours of the accident.
 You and the attending doctor must complete an Accident Form (available by contacting us.
 When you call us to get access to the form, we can also discuss your hospital visit and any other questions you might have.

-Most of our Hospital covers have the Accidental Injury Benefit.
+Most of our Hospital covers include the Accidental Injury Benefit.
 Please call us on 13 16 42 for more information.

 Q: Will nib cover my ambulance fees?